ai-lab-science/Solo12-Robot/Magnetic-Encoder/README.md

 ## Electrical changes

-As the micro Drivers Require ABI input for the tourque control, the encoders can output ABI, as well as SPI in order tp have the position input ready for the MNater Board.
+As the micro Drivers Require ABI input for the tourque control, the encoders can output ABI, as well as SPI in order tp have the position input ready for the [Master-Board](https://github.com/open-dynamic-robot-initiative/master-board#master-board).

 ### Gerber Files
 <img src="images\enocder_electronics.png" height="200"> |